computerguided/FCM/doc/MessageQueue.md

 auto message = std::move(queue.front());
 ```

-This is more efficient than copying it and it ensures that the ownership of the message is transferred to the caller without increasing the reference count temporarily.
+This is more efficient than copying it, and it ensures that the ownership of the message is transferred to the caller without increasing the reference count temporarily.

 The message is now removed from the list by calling the <code>[std::list::pop_front()](https://cplusplus.com/reference/list/list/pop_front/)</code> method.